Estimates of Dirichlet heat kernels for unimodal L\'evy processes with low intensity of small jumps: Introduction and Main results

-(2) It is established in \cite{KM14} that for a large class of subordinate Brownian motions, Green function $G_D(x,y)$ in bounded $C^{1,1}$ open set $D$ enjoys the following estimates.
+(ii) It is established in \cite[Theorem 1.2]{KM14} that for a large class of transient subordinate Brownian motions, the Green function $G_D(x,y)$ in a bounded $C^{1,1}$ open set $D$ enjoys the following sharp two-sided estimates:

-An important novelty in this result is that it was the first explicit Green function estimates when the lower scaling index of L\'evy-Khintchine exponent can be $0$.
-When the lower scaling index is zero, the assumptions in \cite{KM14} implies the following conditions. (cf. ~ Remark \ref{r:remark0}.)
+An important novelty of this result is that it was the first explicit Green function estimates even if the lower scaling index of the L\'evy-Khintchine exponent can be $0$.
+Note that, in view of Remark \ref{r:remark0} and \cite[Lemma 4.1]{KM12}, when the lower scaling index of the L\'evy-Khintchine exponent can be $0$, assumptions {\bf (A-1)}--{\bf (A-5)} in \cite[Theorem 1.2]{KM14} imply the following: